KYC Breach Timeline 0 records exposed 0 breaches

 When data leaks turn physical

-305 documented physical attacks against cryptocurrency holders since 2014.
+305 documented attacks since 2014.
 Home invasions, kidnappings, torture, murder.
-The data collected by KYC makes people targets.

 Source: GART Research & Jameson Lopp